 When you were little, what did you want to be when you grew up?

 Any pet hates in the workplace?
-What do you do about then?
+What do you do about them?

 “Great facilities attract great people.
 People can only thrive if you provide them with an environment in which they can aspire to be the best.”

-The company has been growing significantly in the past few years and we expect this to continue in the next five years.
-Having just launched moneyguru.com we see this as a big area for growth and we expect to be the market leader within the consumer credit comparison market.
+The company has grown significantly in the past few years and we expect this to continue in the next five years.
+Having just launched MoneyGuru.com, we see this as a big area for growth and we expect to be the market leader within the consumer credit comparison market.

-We currently operate in the UK, the US, Australia and Poland, the plan moving forward is to rollout to further countries in the near future.
+We currently operate in the UK, USA, Poland and Australia, and the plan moving forward, is to rollout to additional countries in the near future.